 - 4. Specify the following general information: - Select Enable User to enable the user. - Enter the name for the user in the User Name field. - Select the Change Password check box. - Enter a new password in the New Password field. - Re-enter the new password in the Confirm New Password field. - 5.
-Specify the following user privileges: - Select the maximum LAN user privilege level limit. - Select the maximum serial port user privilege granted. - On Dell PowerEdge 9G systems, select Enable Serial Over LAN to enable Serial Over LAN. - 6.
+Specify the following user privileges: - Select the maximum LAN user privilege level limit.

+- Select the maximum serial port user privilege granted. - 6.
 Specify the User group for DRAC/iDRAC user privileges. - 7.
 Click Apply Changes to save changes. - 8.
-Click Back to Remote Access User Window to go back to the Remote Access Users window. - NOTE: Six additional user entries are configurable when DRAC is installed.
+Click Back to Remote Access User Window to go back to the Remote Access Users window.

+NOTE: Six additional user entries are configurable when DRAC is installed.
 This results in a total of 16 users.
 The same username and password rules apply to BMC/iDRAC and RAC users.
 When DRAC/iDRAC6 is installed, all the 16 users entries are allocated to DRAC.